 - A Drill Rocket Punch.

-- Drill hand opening up to reveal a Laser Blade which, when swung, spontaneously causes explosions for no apparent reason (other than it's cool).
+- His drill hand opening up to reveal a Laser Blade which, when swung, spontaneously causes explosions for no apparent reason (other than that it's cool).

 - Calling Out Attacks.
 Some of them are almost incomprehensible, but the point still stands.

 - It's formed by two talking construction vehicles who are brothers or have pilots that are brothers.
 The combination sequence reeks of Super Robot and even features a lawyer-friendly rendition of Combattler V's theme.

 - 100% Completion: Collecting all of the Lightning Cards unlocks Max in multiplayer, who plays no differently than the Bombers.